Talent Coordinator Jobs in USA with Visa Sponsorship

 How competitive is the H-1B lottery for Talent Coordinator roles?

 The H-1B lottery applies equally regardless of job title.
 In recent years, selection rates have been around 25%.
-Talent Coordinators at large employers subject to the H-1B dependent rules may face additional documentation requirements, but the lottery odds are the same.
+Talent Coordinators at large employers subject to the H-1B visa dependent rules may face additional documentation requirements, but the lottery odds are the same.
 STEM OPT gives you up to three registration cycles, which meaningfully improves your cumulative chances of selection over time.

 Do Talent Coordinator jobs commonly offer visa sponsorship?